A generalization of Schmidt number for multipartite states: The Schmidt number for multipartite case

 A natural way of generalizing the Schmidt number to mixed states $\rho$ acting on $\mathbb{C}^{N_1}\otimes\mathbb{C}^{N_2}\otimes\mathbb{C}^{N_3}$ can be defined by the convex roof structure

-where the minimization is over all ensemble of $\rho$.
+where the minimization is over all ensemble of $\rho$ (Hereafter, we denote by $\mathcal{D}_k(\rho)$ the set of all ensembles of the $k$-partite state $\rho$).
 It is reasonable as this means that $\rho$ cannot be obtained by mixing pure states with Schmidt number lower than $R_{\rho}$ and that there exists an ensemble with Schmidt number at most $R_\rho$ to reach the state.
-It is clear that $R_\rho$ is an entanglement monotone since local rank of pure state is non-increasing under local operations and classical communication (LOCC)~\cite{Lo}.
+It is clear that $R_\rho$ is an entanglement monotone since local rank of pure state is non-increasing under local operations and classical communication (LOCC)\cite{Lo}.